kovidgoyal/kitty/docs/desktop-notifications.rst

                                           otherwise it is plain UTF-8 text with no C0 control codes in it

 ``i``    ``[a-zA-Z0-9-_+.]``   ``0``      Identifier for the notification.
 Make these globally unqiue,
-                                          like an UUID, so that termial multiplxers can direct responses to the correct window.
+                                          like an UUID, so that terminal multiplexers can direct responses to the correct window.

 ``p``    One of ``title``,     ``title``  Whether the payload is the notification title or body or query.
 If a